BerlinUnited/RoboTheater/README.md

 # RoboTheater
-How can Robots take part oin the theater?
+How can Robots take part in the theater?